At a glace | Opinion | Products | Nutrition | FAQ | Extra Info | Feed. Vs… | Conclusion | Verdict | Deals

-RTD products use maltodextrin as main source of cabohydrate.
-Maltodextrin is a complex carbohydrate, that counterintuitively has a very high GI (85), because it hydrolyses very quickly into glucose.
+RTD products use maltodextrin as main source of carbohydrate.
+Maltodextrin is a complex carbohydrate, that counter intuitively has a very high GI (85), because it hydrolyses very quickly into glucose.
 In fact, maltodextrin’s impact in metabolism can be as harmful as sucrose’s.

 On the other hand, the powder versions (except Sport and BIO) use Isomaltulose, currently categorized as sugar by the ESFA and the FDA.
 This fructose-glucose disaccharide has actually a lower GI than maltodextrin and is takes longer to digest; reducing the glycemic response and increasing the fat oxidation.
 In fact, isomaltulose is the carbohydrate of choice (besides oats) for many European companies including Runtime and Saturo.

 This creates the paradigm, where the product with highest sugar content may actually have the lowest effect in blood sugar.
 Nevertheless, the GI of Feed. products is as low as 22; probably due to the fat and protein content slowing the carbohydrate digestion.